 1044 NW Bond St, Bend, OR 97703 | (541) 382-9242

-One of the OG breweries in Oregon, Deschutes Brewery Bend Public House has been defining craft beer both at home and across the country for over 30 years!
+One of the OG breweries in Oregon, Deschutes Brewery Bend Public House has been defining craft beer both at home and across the country for over thirty years!

-Deschutes’ first-ever beers, including the iconic Black Butte Porter and Jubelale, were brewed here.
-And many renown Oregon craft brewers cut their teeth in this brewhouse including Paul Arney from the aforementioned The Ale Apothecary.
+Deschutes brewed its first-ever beers here, including the iconic Black Butte Porter and Jubelale.
+And many renowned Oregon craft brewers cut their teeth in this brewhouse, including Paul Arney from The Ale Apothecary.

 Crux Fermentation Project